saluumaa/react-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

--I would like to thank the Microverse team and everyone contributed the completion of this project 🙏.
+-I would like to thank thehe author of the design **Nelson Sakwa on Behance**. 🙏.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>